 The Sauna Basics You Need To Know

-Saunas can be complicated, which is why here at Boutique Rooms, we have put together a list of the sauna basics you should know.
+Saunas can be complicated, which is why here at Boutique Lux, we have put together a list of the sauna basics you should know.
 Saunas offer a variety of benefits that can be enhanced through proper preparation and after-care.

 But how do you know where to begin?
 Below is a list of sauna basics for preparation before and during use as well as some tips and tricks to help you become an expert in sauna-use!

 A sauna, also known as a sudatory, is a small room where users go to perspire and relax either alone or with others.

 Saunas are often found in health spas and gyms for people to use after swimming or workouts.
 Using a sauna can be a very communal experience as well as a personal relaxing session to take time out for oneself.

 Saunas can be used in various ways, and the experience is completely personalisable to your specific needs.